-We are confident that the Silky Powder Adventure Tour will be the most amazing ski trip you have ever experienced!
+We are confident that the Silky Powder Tours will be the most amazing ski trip you have ever experienced!

 All powder-seeking, ski/snowboarding enthusiasts will love the Silky Powder Adventure.
 It is a tour designed for people who adore the mountains, but also enjoy spending fun times with like minded people and are keen to explore the mystical land of Japan.